ricardodpcosta/ricardodpcosta.github.io/activities.md

 <p style="margin-bottom:1cm;"></p>

 - **Simulator for the Fused Filament Manufacturing Industry** (2024/present),\
-João Castro (Doctoral Program in Science and Engineering of Polymers and Composites University of Minho, Portugal)
+João Castro (Doctoral Program in Science and Engineering of Polymers and Composites University of Minho, Portugal).
 - **An innovative computational approach for injection moulding simulation in footwear industry** (2021/present),\
-Ricardo Ribeiro (Doctoral Program in Science and Engineering of Polymers and Composites, University of Minho, Portugal)
+Ricardo Ribeiro (Doctoral Program in Science and Engineering of Polymers and Composites, University of Minho, Portugal).
 - **A pioneering integrated computational approach for extrusion blow moulding** (2021/2023),\
-Jayesh Golhar (Doctoral Program in Science and Engineering of Polymers and Composites, University of Minho, Portugal)
+Jayesh Golhar (Doctoral Program in Science and Engineering of Polymers and Composites, University of Minho, Portugal).